Coursera vs. LearnUpon

 Entry-level Setup FeeNo setup feeNo setup fee

 Additional DetailsLearnUpon offers a standard SaaS subscription model, consisting of several price bands.
 Each price band includes a set number of MAUs or ‘Monthly Active Users’.
-What plan you select will also depend on your feature and support requirements.
-As you consider our proposed pricing, we encourage you to review what is available in the context of your organization’s needs.
-As the first step in your LMS partnership with LearnUpon, your LearnUpon Account Executive (AE) will listen to your requirements to ensure your use case is a good fit, and recommend a LearnUpon plan to fit your specific usage, feature, and support requirements.
-Contact us to request an intro to one of our expert (super friendly!)
-AEs US / Canada (Toll Free) +1 888 908 3960 UK +44 203 642 7679 Ireland +353 1 531 0121 Australia +61 283 111 209
+Plans vary by feature and customer support priority.
+As the first step in a partnership with LearnUpon, a LearnUpon Account Executive (AE) will listen to any requirements to ensure the use case is a good fit, and recommend a LearnUpon plan to fit the specific usage, feature, and support requirements.

 More Pricing Information